Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Discussion

+\tab The reconstruction noise level is tied to the amount of acceleration.
+Wave-Shuffling, being a time-resolving method, is encoding-limited and SNR-limited (due to less noise averaging) at high accelerations, and consequently the reconstructions presented in Figures \ref{fig:tfl_shfl_vs_wshfl}, \ref{fig:wshfl_vs_accel} and \ref{fig:signal_mixing} show increased noise levels.
+Areas to explore in this regard are optimized flip-angle encoding for a more noise-performant acquisition and machine-learning based de-noising.

 \tab ShflPSF is seen to mitigate the ringing artifacts associated with an incorrect Wave-PSF.
+Additionally, the method is flexible enough to be incorporated into model-based Wave-encoding reconstruction.
+It is empirically observed that a single coefficient usually suffices to effectively correct for the ringing artifacts.
+Since the Fourier coefficient is allowed to be complex, the magnitude of the Fourier coefficient effectively models gradient amplitude errors while the phase of the coefficient encodes gradient delay errors.

-Multiple rounds to ShflPSF can be performed, where the optimization can alternate between Wave-PSF calibration and Wave-Shuffling reconstruction.
+\tab Multiple rounds of ShflPSF can be performed, where the optimization alternates between Wave-PSF calibration and Wave-Shuffling reconstruction.
 However, this is not seen to noticeably improve calibration or reconstruction performance while increasing the computational burden of the method.
 Additionally, for Standard Wave acquisitions, ShflPSF performs similarly to the method by Cauley et al.\ \cite{cauley2017autocalibrated}.

-\tab The Wave-Shuffling reconstruction takes on average 250-300 seconds per iteration.
-The computational cost is due to the large memory requirement since the reconstructions are performed at a synthetic 0.5 mm resolution along the phase-encode and partition directions to take into account the k-space wrap around effect of large $G_{\max}$ wave-encoding in combination with the k-space interpolation performed by the parallel-imaging.
-If the data are reconstructed at 1 mm isotropic resolution, the reconstruction problem fits on a 32-GB NVIDIA (R) Quadro GV100 GPU and consequently takes 9 seconds per iteration (assuming 16-channel SVD coil compression).

-\tab With respect to constructing a low-rank temporal basis, two principal components are observed to represent more than $99.5\%$ of simulated ensemble of signal evolutions for both MPRAGE and 3D-FSE.
-While incorporating more principal components would help reduce model and reconstruction error, two basis vectors are determined to be a suitable trade-off between signal representation and noise.
-This also helps reduce the computational burden of the Wave-Shuffling reconstruction.
-The details of the model specificity versus noise trade-off are discussed in the Appendix of the $T_2-$Shuffling manuscript \cite{tamir2017t2}.

-\tab Regularization in the form of locally low-rank (LLR) was also explored as in prior work \cite{tamir2017t2}.
-However, given the decision to use a rank two temporal basis, better reconstruction was observed when using the wavelet prior.